At the Center of San Francisco’s Safety Net, the CEO Leans In

 From her bright, second-floor office at Zuckerberg San Francisco General Hospital and Trauma Center (ZSFG), Susan Patricia Ehrlich, MD, MPP, oversees a mini-city within California’s most densely populated urban center.

-The soft-spoken, athletic CEO draws on an impressive reservoir of stamina to tackle her grueling job at the 146-year-old public hospital, where she is in charge of a staff and faculty of 5,400, a budget of $1.1 billion, and a community of mostly low-income patients who receive 24/7 state-of-the-art medical care.
+The soft-spoken, athletic CEO draws on an impressive reservoir of stamina to tackle her grueling job at the 146-year-old public hospital, where she is in charge of a staff and faculty of 5,400, a budget of $1.1 billion, and a community of mostly patients with low incomes who receive 24/7 state-of-the-art medical care.
 ZSFG is the only trauma center for San Francisco and northern San Mateo County, and the only area hospital offering round-the-clock emergency psychiatric service.

 Yet for all the challenges, Ehrlich can see her way clear the minute she enters her office each day.
 There, in blue, red, and black marker pen on a whiteboard wall, are the words “2018 Strategic Initiatives.’’
 In orderly fashion, months are divided into weeks, weeks into days, and days into time slots for huddling with department managers and others to study stat sheets and to review calendars, progress reports, and “difficult problems.’’